spirit-labs/tektite/docs/index.md

 Unlike most streaming offerings, Tektite is not just a bolt on layer over an existing database or event streaming platform.

-It is designed from first principles to be fast and scale to any size.
+It is a true database, designed from first principles to be fast and scale to huge sizes.

+Tektite nodes do not use the file system for storing data, instead, they provide a replicated cache for hot data.
-It contains its own distributed log structured merge tree (LSM) for storage of data.
-At the low level, data is stored in an object store such as Amazon S3 or MinIO.
+Data is stored persistently in an object store like Amazon S3 or MinIO and Tektite includes its own distributed log structured merge tree (LSM) for efficient retrieval and compaction of stored data.

+Removing local file storage makes Tektite clusters easier to deploy and manage, and potentially cheaper to run than existing alternatives.
+Not having file(s) per topic partition potentially allows Tektite to scale to many more topics and partitions.

 * Learn about Tektite [concepts](conceptual_model.md)
 * Try the [getting started](getting_started.md)